CMSgov/dpc-static-site/src/_pages/api-documentation/attribution.md

 # {{ page.page_title }}

-Before accessing patient data, DPC must establish that providers have  valid patient-practitioner relationships with patients with MedicareThis is called attribution.
+Before accessing patient data, DPC must establish that providers have  valid patient-practitioner relationships with patients with Medicare.
+This is called attribution.
 You will “attribute” each patient to a practitioner in a Group Resource.

 DPC provides you with a bundle of [sample practitioners](https://github.com/CMSgov/dpc-app/blob/main/dpc-web/public/practitioner_bundle.json){:target="_blank"} and [sample patients](https://github.com/CMSgov/dpc-app/blob/main/dpc-web/public/patient_bundle.json){:target="_blank"} to complete attribution in the DPC Sandbox.